Employers need to think about diversity in the workplace to not only attract the best talent, but to keep the talent they already have.

 So what is the recipe for inclusive growth?
 We can identify three elements:

 Agency is the arrangement of choice for turning available work into jobs.
 Responding to a survey, 62 percent of companies said that if agency work were not an available option, they would not create new jobs.
-Most would find a solution internally, leaving many vulnerable groups out in the cold.
+Most would find a solution internally, leaving many vulnerable groups out in the cold without job opportunities.

 Agency work enhances labor participation for vulnerable groups by providing a diversity of contractual arrangements that complement traditional, open-ended contracts, especially for women who typically must work around their family commitments.
 In the Netherlands, for example, 38 percent of agency workers belong to a vulnerable group; in Finland, 66 percent of agency workers are women.